papa-vova/gphotos-321sync/packages/gphotos-321sync-media-scanner/Media_Processing_Logic.md

 ## Overview

 This document describes the complete processing flow, failure modes, and guarantees of the parallel media scanner.
+For an architectural overview and design context, see `Media_Scanning_Architecture.md`.

 ---